 I love our Bible.

-• I am warned by accounts of people getting things wrong (as we all do sometimes), but I am also comforted by the knowledge that every human being who ever served God made mistakes and got things wrong sometimes, including those specially chosen by God such as the prophets and Jesus’ disciples.
+I love the accounts it gives of ordinary people experiencing God.
+I am encouraged when I read about people serving God faithfully and humbly.
+I am also encouraged by the many accounts of people making mistakes and getting things wrong.
+I am comforted by the knowledge that, just like me, every human being who ever served God made mistakes and got things wrong, including those specially chosen by God, such as his prophets and Jesus’ disciples.

-Jesus is Lord!
+Jesus is Lord.